-This local law comes into operation 14 days after the date on which it is published in the Government Gazette.
+By virtue of section 3.14 of the Act, this local law comes into operation 14 days after the date of its publication in the Government Gazette.

-1.3 Purpose and Effect
+1.3 Application and intent

-- (1) The purpose of this local law is to provide the rules for the conduct of meetings of the Council, Committees and electors. - (2) The effect of this local law is intended to result in- - (a) better decision-making at meetings; - (b) the orderly and efficient conduct of meetings; and - (c) greater community understanding of the business of the Council. - (3) All meetings of the Council, Committees and electors are to be conducted in accordance with the Act, the Regulations and this local law.
+- (1) This local law provides rules and guidelines which apply to the conduct of meetings of the Council and its committees and to meetings of electors. - (2) All meetings are to be conducted in accordance with the Act, the Regulations and this local law. - (3) This local law is intended to result in- - (a) better decision-making by the Council and committees; - (b) the orderly conduct of meetings dealing with Council business; - (c) better understanding of the process of conducting meetings; and - (d) the more efficient and effective use of time at meetings.